Skip to main content

 VariableOff-the-ShelfCustom

-In this model, custom breaks even at month 20, not month 34.
+In the fuller model, custom breaks even meaningfully sooner than the simple formula suggests.
 The difference?
-Implementation consultants, middleware costs, and annual price increases that the simple formula ignores.
+Implementation consultants, middleware subscriptions, and annual renewal uplifts that the simple formula ignores entirely.
 Off-the-shelf vendors raise prices 5-15% annually.
-Custom maintenance costs stay flat or decrease as the codebase stabilizes.
+Custom maintenance stays flat or decreases as the codebase stabilizes.

 The variable most CTOs forget: team growth.
-Hiring 20 people a year means 20 new off-the-shelf licenses.
-At $100/user/month, every hire adds $1,200/year to the SaaS bill.
+Hiring 20 people a year means 20 new off-the-shelf licences.
+On a per-seat plan, every hire adds a full year of licence to the bill before they have closed a single deal.
 Custom software?
-Zero incremental cost per seat.
+Zero incremental charge per seat.
 So run your break-even on projected headcount, not the team you have today.

 Download your current SaaS bills from the last 12 months.
 Add them up.
-That total is your annual off-the-shelf cost.
-Now multiply by 3 for your 3-year projection (include 10% annual price increases).
-Compare that to a custom build quote + 3 years of maintenance.
-The answer is usually obvious once the numbers are on paper.
+That total is your annual off-the-shelf line.
+Now project it forward 3 years, including annual renewal uplifts and the hires you plan to make.
+Compare that against a scoped build plus 3 years of maintenance.
+The answer is usually obvious once both curves are on paper.

 How Do You Migrate From Off-the-Shelf to Custom?